 Sandra brings a vast amount of experience in business and education and has previously worked at Birmingham City Council and Stockland Green School as School Business Manager.
 Sandra leads on a number of operational business functions across the ATLP, working closely with school leaders and incorporating HR and payroll.

 Michelle has worked for the ATLP since 2012 and has over a decade of experience in education and industry, in project management and procurement.
 Her specialisms include business strategy, project management, procurement and all aspects of estates, facilities and operations.
 Her diverse skills and knowledge, include experience in exams, data and cover management and as a Clerk to Governors.
-As a member of ATLP’s leadership team in the last five years, Michelle has led in key business areas, including management, academy conversions, estates and now leads with a focus on contracts and procurement.
+As a member of ATLP’s leadership team in the last five years, Michelle has led in key business areas and now leads the ATLP Operations and Estates teams across all schools.

 Claire is an experienced business professional who has successfully progressed her career through the ATLP.
 Her employment journey began with 13 years working at Lloyds Bank, London, in accounts and staff training new systems, followed by positions at Birmingham City Council.
 She has worked at Arthur Terry for over 10 years as a Lunchtime Supervisor, Receptionist and Personal Assistant, to interim CEO Sally Taylor and CEO Richard Gill.
 Her duties include managing the CEO’s diary and arranging meetings and appointments, organising events and conferences and handling all correspondence and calls.